Can LLMs Grasp Implicit Cultural Values? Benchmarking LLMs' Cultural Intelligence with CQ-Bench: Evaluating LLMs with

 We first show the results of attitude detection and value selection in Table \ref{tab:cq_t1_t2}.
-Overall, larger models outperform smaller models by a lot and \textbf{Summarize-then-analyse} prompting can improve performance generally.
-Human participants achieve an average score of 0.689 and 0.768 on AD and VS respectively.
+Overall, larger models outperform smaller models by a lot and \textbf{summarize-then-analyse} prompting can improve performance generally.
+Human participants achieve an average score of 0.689 and 0.765 on AD and VS respectively.

-\paragraph{The model struggles to detect nuanced attitudes beyond simple binary labels.} Although the attitude detection task should be easier than value selection, its scores are even lower.
+\paragraph{The model struggles to detect nuanced attitudes beyond simple binary labels.} Although the AD task should be easier than value selection, its scores are even lower.
 One reason is that models struggle to distinguish neutral stances, such as \textit{neither agree nor disagree}.
 While they can easily differentiate between \textit{agree} and \textit{disagree}, the presence of a neutral option can cause confusion.
 Even when a model correctly identifies \textit{agree}, it may be distracted by the neutral choice and incorrectly select \textit{neither agree nor disagree}.
 Additionally, models find it challenging to differentiate between varying levels of severity, such as \textit{not often} and \textit{not at all often}.
 Although it is also challenging for humans, humans can do better in identifying nuanced attitudes than models.
 We present results after merging options of varying levels of severity in Table \ref{tab:cq_t1_t2}.
-We show option candidates in Appendix \ref{sec:app:story_gen}.

-\paragraph{Smaller models fail on long CoT reasoning in cultural intelligence task.} Although CoT reasoning significantly enhances performance in large models, smaller models often struggle with long CoT reasoning.
+\paragraph{Smaller models fail in long CoT reasoning in cultural intelligence task.} Although CoT reasoning significantly enhances performance in large models, smaller models often struggle with long CoT reasoning.
 LLaMA models, in particular, perform poorly in adhering to CoT reasoning across both AD and VS tasks.
 While Qwen 7B follows CoT reasoning well in AD, its performance declines significantly in VS as the reasoning steps become longer.
-A manual inspection reveals that its final outputs often consist of random values or irrelevant phrases that fail to focus on the given options.
+A manual inspection reveals that its final output often consists of random values or irrelevant phrases that fail to focus on the given options.
+The DS-distill models exhibit slightly better instruction-following capabilities, outperforming Qwen 7B and LLaMA 8B in VS. While they do not strictly adhere to the prescribed format, their reasoning process generally aligns with the ideas provided in the prompt.
+However, their CQ reasoning ability remains weaker than their mathematical reasoning skills, resulting in final scores that are still lower than in the no-reasoning setting.